OMNIA Rome & Vatican Card

-The OMNIA Vatican and Rome Card is a sightseeing pass with free admission to some of the most-visited attractions in Rome and the Vatican City.
-It also includes skip the line entry to landmarks like the Colosseum, St Peter’s Basilica, the Vatican Museums, Sistine Chapel and many more.
+The OMNIA Rome & Vatican Card is a sightseeing pass with priority access to the most-visited attractions in Rome and Vatican City, such as the Colosseum, St Peter’s Basilica, the Vatican Museums, Sistine Chapel and many more.
 The pass also offers unlimited public transportation.

 The OMNIA card includes access to the following attractions:

 - Vatican Museums & Sistine Chapel